tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 * Use extended fasting (1-2 days or more) for breaking through weight loss plateaus.
 * Look up simple exercises—preferably from physical therapists so you know it's safe—that you can do to start working out.
 * Work up to lifting heavier and heavier weights.
 Proper form is key to avoid injury.
+* Sleep enough (7-8 hours sleeping, time in bed awake doesn't count) every night, and make sure it's high quality.
+Use a sleep tracker to see what might be impacting your sleep if this is difficult for you.

+I don't think much of this is revelatory.
+But that doesn't mean it was easy to internalize these ideas and habits well enough to get fit.
+It's still a day-to-day struggle, and probably always will be.
+But I want you to know that it's 100% worthwhile.

 [^1]: A few years ago, when my maternal grandmother died, I attended her funeral and saw much of my extened family for the first time in a long time.
 I was 164 pounds (little of it muscle) at the time, and so comparably thin next to my cousins that people thought I was sick or had cancer.
 Note that I was in no way skinny—I still had a gut sticking out—I was just _so much skinnier_ than the others there.